cosmos/cosmos-sdk/x/bank/spec/02_keepers.md

     GetAccountsBalances(ctx sdk.Context) []types.Balance
     GetBalance(ctx sdk.Context, addr sdk.AccAddress, denom string) sdk.Coin
     LockedCoins(ctx sdk.Context, addr sdk.AccAddress) sdk.Coins
+    UnvestedCoins(ctx sdk.Context, addr sdk.AccAddress) sdk.Coins
     SpendableCoins(ctx sdk.Context, addr sdk.AccAddress) sdk.Coins

     IterateAccountBalances(ctx sdk.Context, addr sdk.AccAddress, cb func(coin sdk.Coin) (stop bool))
     IterateAllBalances(ctx sdk.Context, cb func(address sdk.AccAddress, coin sdk.Coin) (stop bool))
 }
 ```

+By default, the `LockedCoins` function only returns `UnvestedCoins`.
+Additional lookups can be injected using `AppendLockedCoinsGetter` and/or `PrependLockedCoinsGetter`.
+The `ClearLockedCoinsGetter` function clears all previously provided `GetLockedCoinsFn`s including `UnvestedCoins`.
+When there are multiple `GetLockedCoinsFn`s, the result of `LockedCoins` is the sum of each result.

+A `GetLockedCoinsFn` should not return any zero or negative coin amounts.
+Each `GetLockedCoinsFn` is wrapped to prevent this by removing such entries, and also combining positive coin entries with the same denom.
+This wrapping is applied to each individual `GetLockedCoinsFn` result before it is added to the total.
+In other words, one `GetLockedCoinsFn` cannot "unlock" coins that should be otherwise locked.